collectiveidea/protoc-gen-twirp_ruby/README.md

 ### Options

-The plugin supports the following options to configure code generation.
+You can configure the `protoc` code generation .
 Pass options by specifying `--twirp_ruby_opt=<option>` on the `protoc` command line.

  * `skip-empty`: Avoid generating a `_twirp.rb` for a `.proto` with no service definitions.
 By default, a `_twirp.rb`